Financial Power of Attorney Dos and Don’ts

 - Get advice from an accountant or lawyer if needed.
 All fees for the services of consultants relating to work performed for the benefit of the principal’s financial affairs are payable by the estate, so if you need help, ask for it.

 As the agent, you are bound by the document which the principal signed.
 If the wording of the document does not clearly state whether a certain act is allowed, a court may have to decide the issue.
 Any questions of potential abuse are decided by looking at whether the agent actually performed his or her role with the utmost good faith, so be careful that any actions you are unsure of cannot be perceived as exploitative.
-Furthermore:
+Some things you should not do include:

 - Don’t give gifts from the principal’s property or finances unless the power of attorney specifically allows you to do so.

 - Don’t manage the principal’s affairs for the benefit of anyone other than the principal.
-The principal’s best interests are your sole concern and you cannot profit from your appointment under any circumstances.
+The principal’s best interests are your sole concern, and you cannot profit from your appointment under any circumstances.

 - Don’t borrow money from the principal’s estate.